brucebiotech/dbu/software/README.md

 Unfortunately there is no magic solution here.
 You will need to use your normal default flash programming tool.

 As a suggestion [EDGB](https://github.com/brucebiotech/edbg) is an easy to use cmsis-dap programmer which supports the SAML21.
-This particular fork of EDBG als implements some additional functions specific to dbu described [here](https://github.com/brucebiotech/dbu/blob/main/docs/README.md).
+This particular fork of EDBG also implements some additional functions specific to dbu described [here](https://github.com/brucebiotech/dbu/blob/main/docs/README.md).